Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 in high-performance applications ranging from controllers to 8-bit minicomputers.

 A 2 KB monitor software stored on ROM chip provided the same commands as the SDK-86 board.
 User could enter and read program results through either the buit-in keyboard/display or using a serial Teletype through the built-in serial TTY interface.
-A 38 lines parallel interface was also available.
+A 38 line parallel interface was also available.

 This vintage SDK-85 computer was completely assembled back in the 1970's from the original Intel kit components and was nicely mounted in a solid wood case for use by it's builder.